sekirio-rs/Kuro/README.md

 g++ -fcoroutines -std=c++20 -Wall -O2 -D_GNU_SOURCE xxx.cc -o xxx -luring -lkuro
 ```

+**WARNING**:
-**WARNING**: make sure liburing.so.* be prepared in your system.
+* Make sure liburing.so.* be prepared in your system to successfully compiled.
 See https://github.com/axboe/liburing to setup it.
+* Checkout your Linux kernel version. >= 5.13 will be 100% OK, otherwise may `-22` be returned on some IO operations.
+* Checkout your gcc(g++) version, makesure it support C++ 20 and coroutine.

 > See how `Makefile` build examples for compile details.